 Concentrations of the pollutants in the following sub-sections were determined using one sampling system.
+The number of points at which sample was collected was determined in accordance with Method 7E specifications.

 A straight-extractive sampling system was used.
 A data logger continuously recorded pollutant concentrations and generated one-minute averages of those concentrations.
 All calibrations and system checks were conducted using USEPA Protocol 1 gases.
 Three-point linearity checks were performed prior to sampling, and in the event of a failing system bias or drift test (and subsequent corrective action).
 System bias and drift checks were performed using the low-level gas and either the mid- or high-level gas prior to and following each test run.